OpeCoded/chatly-app-backend/README.md

 Create a file auth.interface.ts in the interfaces dir Copy and paste the file you were provided with

-Goto you tsconfig.ts file and define the absolute path for auth in the paths {}
-Create a file auth.schema.ts in the models dir
-Copy and paste the file you were provided with
+Goto you tsconfig.ts file and define the absolute path for auth in the paths {} which will be used when importing Create a file auth.schema.ts in the models dir (auth collection) Copy and paste the file you were provided with

 Install bycryptjs: npm i bcryptjs